dlridings/AdStagirium/textual-criticism/variant-analysis/adstag1.4.4U38-46.md

 - **Contamination Notes**: [e.g., Manuscript F shows mixture of A and B]

 ## 📝 Notes & Decisions
 - Bas is oldest but there is a tight coherence in A. One can see a scribe behind Bas adding the demonstrative pronoun for emphasis.
+Note that V2250 has switched two phrases around.
+Note that even in messy situations the Taur-group sticks together coherently.

 ---